Skip to main content

 port: "5432"

-If any referenced environment variable is not set, MXCP will raise an error when loading the configuration.
+If any referenced value cannot be resolved (missing environment variable, Vault secret, or file), MXCP will raise an error when loading the configuration.

 Schema Version